george-moore/azure-percept-advanced-development/tutorials/openvino-zoo-tutorial/openvino-model-zoo-tutorial.md

 1. `parse_unet_for_semseg()` has a problem with `nn` or with `sz`.
 1. `parse_unet_for_semseg()` is outputting something with an incorrect type.

-Let's try removing both of these problematic ops from the graph and see if everything works:
+Let's try removing both of these problematic ops from the graph and see if everything works.
+I'll leave it as an exercise for you to do that, but it does indeed work just fine.
+So that confirms that most of this all works.
+The problem is somewhere in the G-API graph having to do with the `infer()` or the `parse_unet_for_semseg()` functions.

+So let's try adding the `infer()` function back in, and just pass its output straight out of the graph, rather than feeding it into the parser function.
+Again, I'll leave this as an exercise for the reader.